The Latsos Piano Duo

-The Latsos is an internationally known American classical piano duo formed by Giorgi Latso and Anna Latso.
-Although they initially pursued solo careers, they teamed up as duo-pianists in 2013 and conducted annual international tours, four-hands piano recitals and concertos for two pianos and orchestra in Europe, Russia, Americas and Asia.
+The Latsos is an American classical piano duo formed by the husband-wife team of Giorgi Latso and Anna Latso.
+Although they initially pursued solo careers, they teamed up as duo-pianists in 2013 and conducted annual international tours, four-hands piano recitals and concertos for two pianos and orchestra in Europe, Americas and Asia.

-Duo formed in the city of Vienna in 2013 is best known for their interpretations of Franz Schubert piano pieces for Four- hands, and also known for their light arrangements of familiar classical pieces, movie soundtracks, and show tunes according to a press release from The Guardian, British daily newspaper.
+Duo formed in the city of Vienna in 2013 is best known for their interpretations of Franz Schubert piano pieces for Four-hands, and also known for their light arrangements of familiar classical pieces, movie soundtracks, and show tunes according to a press release from The Guardian, British daily newspaper.

 The Latsos Duo has resided in Austria, from 2013-2019, where Giorgi had joined the piano faculty of the Vienna Prayner Conservatory of Music and Dramatic Arts as professor of piano and at the same time he was a guest professor at the Liceu Conservatory in Barcelona.